Welcome to the 23rd

 veterans were not ready to open up about their

-to archive and share material given to their care.
-No
+and share material given to their care.
+No other

 professional processing.
 A prominent example is the

-of more than 200 linear feet, not counting the
+consist of more than 200 linear feet, not counting

 has been called the Dean of Chinese American History

-One of Lai's legacies is the In Search of Roots
+Lai's legacies is the In Search of Roots program,

-program, co-founded with Albert Cheng of the Chinese
+co-founded with Albert Cheng of the Chinese Cultural

-Cultural Center of San Francisco (who spoke at
+Center of San Francisco (who spoke at the

 participants explore their roots in China through